msangel/msangel.github.io/_drafts/docker.md

 There exists a known "Matrix of hell" that show a wide variety of different systems and their different behavior on different hardware:
 ![Matrix of hell](https://github.com/msangel/msangel.github.io/raw/master/_drafts/docker/the_matrix_of_hell.png "Matrix of hell")

-Also there exists another problem: developers want to use the next shiny thing, we want to use Node.js, Rust, Go, Microservices, Cassandra, Hadoop, blablabla, blablabla, …
+Also there exists another problem: developers want to use the next shiny thing, they want to use Node.js, Rust, Go, Microservices, Cassandra, Hadoop, blablabla, blablabla, …
+In opposite, operations want to use the same as they used yesterday, what they used last year, because it is proven, it works!
+Docker act like a co
+But, this is where Docker shines.
+Operations are satisfied because they only have to care about one thing.
+They have to support deploying containers.
+Developers are also happy.
+They can develop with whatever the fad of the day is and then just stick it into a container and throw it over the wall to Operations.

 And so docker allows to solve this matrix in a very straightforward way: